BadPirate/port4kMUD/DOKKU.md

 git push dokku main
 ```

+The deployment will use:
+1. The `Dockerfile` to build the environment with both C and Node.js support
-The deployment will use the `Procfile` at the root of the project, which runs the `launch.sh` script to:
+2. The `launch.sh` script to:
-1. Build and start the MUD server in the background
+   - Build and start the MUD server in the background
-2. Build and start the Next.js web interface
+   - Build and start the Next.js web interface

-## 7. Prepare Initial MUD Data (First Deployment Only)
+## 8. Prepare Initial MUD Data (First Deployment Only)

 After the first deployment, you need to initialize the MUD data files.
 This step is critical because the persistent directory might be empty on first launch: